kavyaviju/swiftcode/README.md

 ```

-    //stored property
+stored property
-//Another method to have stored property is to have as constant structures.
+Another method to have stored property is to have as constant structures.
 So the whole instance of the structures will be considered as 'Stored Properties of Constants'.

 ```
 struct number {